November 28, 2019

 A side effect of the preference for face-to-face communication is that it just makes sense to co-locate people who are on the same agile team.
 Many organizations today ignore what seems to be common sense – see How Important is it to Co-Locate Agile Teams.

 Principle number seven is working software is the primary measure of progress.
 Traditionally, the percent complete was used to measure the progress of projects.
 Percent complete is super unreliable because people have a hard time establishing the percent, especially when it gets to 80 or 90%.
 Rarely does 90% done mean that only 10% of the effort or time remains.
 [See Almost Done for more on the 90% rule.]

 Rather than using percent complete, agile teams break the work down into features or functions, decompose those into small pieces, and then build in small pieces.
 They track whether or not those small pieces are done and avoid percent complete.

-The eighth Agile Principles says agile processes promote sustainable development.
+The eighth Agile Principle says agile processes promote sustainable development.
 The sponsor’s developers and users should be able to maintain a constant pace indefinitely.

 Agile doesn’t say you’ll never have to work an evening or on a weekend.
 It just says that everyone should be working at a sustainable pace.

 The ninth agile principle is continuous attention to technical excellence and good design enhances agility.
 The point being made is to avoid shortcuts or techniques that build technical debt.
 Don’t do something that makes it fast in the short run, or cuts out some steps but that is actually more costly in the long run.
 You won’t have much agility if you continue to pile up technical debt!